fedy-benhassouna/MUST-University-Internship/README.md

   - Seamlessly integrated biomass calculation with the detection pipeline.
   - Provided total biomass estimates for entire images, useful for forest inventory purposes.

+Note: The `deepforest_model.pth` file is not included in the repository due to size limitations.
+Please see the "Model Weights" section for download instructions.

 ## Key Files and Their Functions

 - `main.ipynb`: